 One of our members on the Allies in Recovery member site expressed deep concern and asked for guidance on how best to help his loved one who is battling with an addiction to cocaine, alcohol use, mental health issues (including depression, anxiety, self-harm…) and a history of trauma.

-In the following post, Dominique Simon-Levine addresses his concerns about this trauma-informed addiction:
+In this post, Dominique Simon-Levine addresses his concerns about this trauma-informed addiction: